RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Private Key Archival

 CA private signature keys and Subscriber private signature keys must not be archived.

-CAs that retain Subscriber private encryption keys for business continuity purposes must archive such Subscriber private keys, in accordance with Section 5.5.
+CAs that retain Subscriber private encryption keys for business continuity purposes may require an archive of escrowed Subscriber private keys, so that they can be recovered for as long as the business continuity purposes require.
+Archives of escrowed private keys must be protected in accordance with Sections 4.12, 5.1, 5.2, and 6.2.

 ### Private Key Transfer into or from a Cryptographic Module